wchen777/tcp-ip/questions.md

 - handshake timeout
 - sendfile command
 - retransmission queue and timeout
+- how do you close the socket in rf?

 **error conditions to handle**
 - sending data when a socket is closed